About

 Avak Kahvejian, Ph.D.

-Avak serves as the Chairman of the Board of the International Institute of New England, an institution which creates opportunities for refugees and immigrants to succeed through resettlement, education, career advancement and pathways to citizenship.
+Avak currently serves as Chairman of the Board of the International Institute of New England, an institution which creates opportunities for refugees and immigrants to succeed through resettlement, education, career advancement and pathways to citizenship.
 He is also on the Board of Genome Canada, the Advisory Board of the Foundation for Armenian Science and Technology (FAST), and the McGill University Regional Advisory Board US.

-Avak earned his Ph.D. and B.Sc. in Biochemistry from McGill University in Montreal, Canada.
+He earned his Ph.D. and B.Sc. in Biochemistry from McGill University in Montreal, Canada.

 Torben Straight Nissen, Ph.D.